joannakl/cs102/syllabus.markdown

 We know that interactions with your classmates can facilitate deeper understanding of the subjects and provide invaluable lessons.
 We also know that in the _real world_ large programming projects are rarely implemented by individuals.
 Finally, we know that in the _real world_ you are rarely asked to take timed exams and be graded on them.
 But you are in the process of preparing for the real world, and you need to prove to yourself and to others that you can be a valuable contributor to a group project or a team.

 **All your work that is submitted for grading in this class has to be your own, unless otherwise specified.
 If you receive any help from a human or use any non-human resources, you need to acknowledge that in your submissions.**

-**Regret clause**

-If you violate the rules of academic integrity when submitting work for this class, but bring it to the attention of the instructor within **48 hours of your submission**, we will impose only _local_ sanctions (i.e., failing or reduced grade on a given assignment), but we will not refer your case for further disciplinary actions (except in the case of repeated violations).

 Here are examples of _fair_ and _not fair_ actions that a student may take.
 This is not an exhaustive list and should serve as examples of behaviors rather than a complete definition.